jinixdme/relations/README.md

 ##Order a has_many through association
 Now we want a sorted list of all videos John likes.
 The list has to be sorted by a given video attribute, e.g. the name of the engine or the duration.
-Instead of iterate through all Like's we want the video list through a has_many through association.
+Instead of iterate through all Like's we want the video list through an additional has_many through association.
 Example:

 ```ruby
 videos = john.videos.sort(:engine)